 • Official development assistance

 • Debt relief and international financial systems

-Attending in Monterrey included the UN, IMF, WTO, World Bank as well as over 80 heads of state and 200+ other national representatives and nearly 800 in total.
-Coming out of Monterrey was the “Monterrey Consensus”, which states a goal for gender-sensitive and people-centered development goals for the 21st Century.
+Attending in Monterrey included the UN, IMF, WTO, World Bank, and over 80 heads of state and 200+ other national representatives and nearly 800 in total.
+Monterrey was the “Monterrey Consensus,” which states a goal for gender-sensitive and people-centered development goals for the 21st Century.
 While the wealthier attendees committed to increased aid to the developing world, the poorer countries were called on to:

 • Further liberalize their economies